La-Trobe-University-Library/.github/standards/git_workflows.md

 Generally you should start by cloning the [LTU example repository](https://github.com/La-Trobe-University-Library/example).

 You can do this from GitHub Desktop by going to `File - clone repository...` or via the command line via `git clone`.
+See [GitHub's instructions on cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=desktop)

+Once you have a clone on your local machine, add a new **empty** La Trobe repository on GitHub.
+Do not initiate it with any files (e.g. LICENSE, README) when asked.
+Your new repository should have an address like `https://github.com/La-Trobe-University-Library/myawesomeproject.git`.

+Now go back to GitHub Desktop and go to `Repository > Repository settings...`.
+Change the **Remote** address to the address of the empty repository you just created.

+Make your changes locally to turn the example template into a real repository.
+Once you have committed your changes, you can **publish** up to GitHub.
+This will push your changes to the new remote you created.

 # Working with existing repositories